demidenm/PyReliMRI/docs/similarity_funcs.rst

     L_foot_map = fetch_neurovault_ids(image_ids=[3156])
     L_hand_map = fetch_neurovault_ids(image_ids=[3158])

-We can look at the images to see the activation maps for each:
+You can look at the images to see the activation maps for each image:

 .. figure:: img_png/hcp_handfoot.png
    :align: center
    :alt: Figure 1: HCP Left Hand (A) and Left Foot (B) Activation maps.
    :figclass: align-center

-Now that we have pulled this data, we will load the similarity package from `pyrelimri` and calculate the jaccard similarity coefficient  \
+Now that the data are have in the environment, load the similarity package from `pyrelimri` and calculate the jaccard similarity coefficient  \
 and tetrachoric correlation between the two images.